ashfaq-khan14/Boston-HomeValue-Predictive-House-Pricing-Model/README.md

 - *Feature Engineering*: Explore additional features or transformations to improve model accuracy.
 - *Model Deployment*: Deploy the trained model as a web service or API for real-time predictions.

-## License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

----

-Replace yourusername, boston-house-prediction, and LICENSE with your actual details.
-Also, provide a requirements.txt file if there are specific dependencies for your project.